2002 British Grand Prix: Background

 Eleven two-driver teams competed, each representing a different constructor, with no changes to the entry list from the previous race.
 There were four British drivers, four Germans, three Brazilians, two Finns, two Italians and one each from Australia, Canada, Colombia, France, Japan, Malaysia and Spain.
-Five drivers were making their British Grand Prix debuts, and three drivers were previous British Grand Prix winners.
+Five drivers were making their British Grand Prix debuts and three drivers were previous British Grand Prix winners.
 Toyota's Mika Salo was restricted to one installation in the first free practice session because of food poisoning, missing the rest of Friday's running on doctor's orders.
-The Arrows team's participation in the Grand Prix was jeopardised by debts owing to engine supplier Cosworth, legal action by former driver Jos Verstappen for being fired by the team, and investment bank Morgan Grenfell, who opposed possible investment by energy drinks brand Red Bull.
+The Arrows team's participation in the event was jeopardised by debts owed to engine supplier Cosworth, legal action by former driver Jos Verstappen for being fired by the team, and investment bank Morgan Grenfell, who opposed possible investment by energy drinks brand Red Bull.
 The Fédération Internationale de l'Automobile (FIA; Formula One's regulatory body) allowed Arrows an extension to present their cars for scrutineering on Friday morning after missing Thursday afternoon's usual deadline, which they passed.
-Cosworth's managing directors and Arrows owner Tom Walkinshaw agreed payment for a supply of engines for the Grand Prix, allowing the team to compete the day before the race.
+The day before the race, Cosworth's managing directors and Arrows owner Tom Walkinshaw agreed payment for a supply of engines for the Grand Prix, allowing the team to compete.

 During Friday free practice sessions, some teams experimented with a rear blue light to aid visibility in inclement weather.
 Drivers deemed the change ineffective.
 Jaguar presented the R3B, a highly updated version of the aerodynamically efficient R3, which was a total aerodynamic redesign.
 The car had redesigned front and rear wings, a new extractor profile, rear suspension and screens behind the front wheels.
 Williams adopted a new engine cover with a smaller section at the rear, allowing for a reduction in total dimensions at the FW24's rear, owing primarily to the BMW engine, which had less need to disperse heat than other engine brands.
 Renault debuted new bodywork at Silverstone while McLaren received a more powerful Mercedes-Benz engine.